cristianjs19/EB-Homework/README.md

-# Evenbrite Homework EDA 3.0 - Guessing numbers
+# Eventbrite Homework EDA 3.0 - Guessing numbers

 There a two games about guessing a 4 digit number:
 - In first game the computer will be selecting a number and you must guess it with the hints that the computer will be giving you.